ThetisEliza/outlier/README.md

 ## Note

 You should check you network configuration carefully and thus some knowledge about internet technology shoule be used, such as `NAT`.
 The ipv4 address and the port of the server should be correctly configured to find the server.

+## Disclaimers

+This program is only for temporary secret communication channel and definitely CANNOT escape from decryption by professional security team especially when the source code is open.
+Thus before you use this tool, you should know that we DO NOT take ANY responsiblility for any behaviours you take and the consequences that would come.

 ## Development log